NZA-Just-GIS/THOLCADS-Zoning/scripts/README.md

 # Correspondence
-For any issues with these scripts, please [create an issue](https://github.com/[removed]/HHUUD10/issues).
+If you run into any problems with these scripts, please [create an issue](https://github.com/[removed]/HHUUD10/issues).

 ## License
 The data collected and presented are licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/), and the underlying code used to format, analyze, and display that content is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).